G3-2450/UVSim/docs/meeting-reports/meeting-report-12.md

 - Timothy Faupusa

 #### Agenda
-1. Discuss Milestone 5
+1. Discuss Milestone 5 requirements
+2. Change wireframe design
+3. Split up work for the first week of the milestone

 #### Discussion
-- Up until Monday, we will focus on changing the UI to fit new requirements and adding new functionality to the memory
+- Up until Monday, we will focus on changing the UI to fit new requirements and add new functionality to the memory.

 #### Action Items:
 **Taylor:**